 If you’ve added insulation or made other changes inside your home, chances are you’ll need a final paint finish to complete the job.
 If you’ve worked to make your home more comfortable, healthier and efficient, keep those attributes in mind when choosing your paint finishes.

-Resene Zylone Sheen VOC Free, combines the popular low sheen of Resene Zylone Sheen without the unwanted volatile organic compounds (VOCs) for better indoor air quality.
+Resene Zylone Sheen Zero, combines the popular low sheen of Resene Zylone Sheen with no added unwanted volatile organic compounds (VOCs) for better indoor air quality.
 Or for a more durable finish you can choose Resene SpaceCote Low Sheen, which combines a desirable low sheen finish with low VOCs and an easy care surface.

 A VOC is a volatile organic compound – in the case of paint, this is solvents that are released into the air as the coating cures.
 Most waterborne paints now have VOC levels of 100gms or less per litre.
 Traditional solventborne paints have considerably higher levels of VOCs – sometimes 500gms or more per litre!
 Improved air quality can help prevent headaches, asthma, nausea, respiratory complaints and allergic reactions.

 When you add the tinter to paints, often you add VOCs too.
-Resene pioneered the development of Resene Non VOC tinters, so you can get your favourite Resene colour tinted in store without unwanted VOCs.
-Thousands of colours, VOC free.
+Resene pioneered the development of Resene no added VOC tinters, so you can get your favourite Resene colour tinted in store without unwanted VOCs.
+Thousands of colours, no added VOCs.

 Keep your home’s paintwork clean inside and out with the Resene cleaning range.
 Outside use Resene Paint Prep and Housewash for a quick annual washdown.
 This will help to wash away dirt, grime and other contaminants to keep your paintwork looking and performing better.
 Inside you can use Resene Interior Paintwork Cleaner to clean painted areas.
 Always follow the Resene Caring for your paintwork instructions when you are cleaning painted areas.